Healthy Homes Assessment Plimmerton

 What We Do

-As building inspectors, we take on all elements involved in professional home examinations.
-We’re here to make sure that you make the correct choice when it comes to buying your next home.
+As building inspectors, we deal with all the components involved in professional home Inspections.
+We’re there to ensure that you make the correct choice when it comes to buying your next home.

-We take your investment seriously We conduct detailed inspections so you won’t get any unexpected or expensive unpleasant surprises, so you are able to relax and focus on the enjoyable aspects of purchasing or owning a home.
+We consider your investment to be a serious one, and undertake comprehensive inspections so you won’t encounter any unpleasant or costly unpleasant surprises, so you are able to relax and focus on the enjoyable aspects of buying or owning a home.

-We are specialised in a range of solutions to ensure that you are fully informed about the condition of any property you may be looking to purchase or sell in addition to other services.
+We offer a wide range of solutions to ensure that you are completely aware of the state of any property that you might be looking to purchase or sell along with other services.

-We not only work with you , but we also have important clients such as local councils, banks, and insurance companies.
-Evidently , they like our reassurance provided, due to the details included in our reports on building inspections.
+We don’t just collaborate with you, but we also collaborate with a number of major clients, including municipal councils and banks, and insurance firms.
+Evidently , they appreciate their reassurance provided, because of the information contained included in our reports on building inspections.

-Our systematic method of conducting your house inspection and the most up-to-date software technology with digital photos embedded into the reports, you can actually see any issues found.
-Through our comprehensive reporting it is no wonder that we get so many clients recommending our service to family members and acquaintances.
+With our systematic approach to inspecting your property and the latest software technology which includes digital photos in the document, you can actually see any issues that may be identified.
+Through our detailed report, it’s no wonder we get so many clients recommending our services to their family and friends.

 • Pre Purchase & Pre Sale Reports